 Again, Tipton and Coseley should have given you the option of having PPI or not.

 Your right to cancel PPI within the cooling off period should have been explained to you by Tipton and Coseley.

 To start your Tipton and Coseley PPI claim, follow our simple 4 step guide above.

 My Claim Solved have had great success in reclaiming PPI for customers against Tipton and Coseley and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by Tipton and Coseley, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Tipton and Coseley, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Tipton and Coseley, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Tipton and Coseley, PPI may have been added to a customer's policy by Tipton and Coseley, in some cases without their knowledge.
-Tipton and Coseley may have rejected a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Tipton and Coseley, PPI may have been attached to a customer's policy by Tipton and Coseley, in some cases without their knowledge.
+Tipton and Coseley may have denied a credit application if PPI was refused by the customer.

 Tipton and Coseley PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Tipton and Coseley.